MansourM/ez-docker-for-laravel/README.md

 - [ ] add CI/CD hooks
 - [ ] warn if APP_DEBUG=true
+- [ ] add a production mode and a test (staging) mode based on APP_DEBUG value
+- [ ] add merge/includes for compose file for different modes (production, staging, development, etc? )
 - [ ] mark project as production ready when 1 month of testing in production is done.
 - [ ] add local source (currently only git is supported)
 - [ ] add suggested configuration files (php, mysql, nginx, etc...)